When packing to visit Lisbon, save some room to bring home “typically Portuguese” souvenirs.

 Portuguese olive oil is among some of the best in the world.
 D’Olival (Rua Poiais de São Bento 81, between São Bento and Bairro Alto) sells gourmet bottles, and offers olive oil tastings.
 O’live (Rua da Prata 237, Baixa) is another shop to discover a vast range of Portuguese olive oils.
 The supermarket of El Corte Inglés also offers gourmet options, and virtually every grocery store and supermarket in Portugal stocks a selection of olive oil.

-Ginjinha is a cherry liquor to try in the Baixa, Lisbon’s downtown.
+Ginjinha is a cherry liquor to try in the Baixa, Lisbon’s downtown area.
 Two century-old bars, Ginjinha do Largo de São Domingos and Ginjinha Sem Rival, both on the northwest corner of Rossio square, will serve you the liquor in a shot glass “com” or “sem” (with or without) a cherry (your choice).
 A bottle of Ginjinha is another great gift that you can buy and take home with you.

 For other Portuguese wines, stop in the nearby Garrafeira Nacional (Rua de Santa Justa 18).
 This family-run wine shop was founded in 1927.